-If you would like to bring any chemical(s) to use in the MCF wet lab, you must submit a request by completing the "MCF Wet Lab Chemical Request" form (Appendix V) to receive approval from the MCF staff.
-You can download the "MCF Wet Lab Chemical Request" form from the MCF website.
-Once your request is approved please contact TAMU's Environmental Health and Safety (EHS:

-https://ehsd.tamu.edu/Pages/Home.aspx) for proper procedures for transporting it to the MCF.
+If you would like to bring any chemical(s) for use in the MCF wet lab, you must contact the MCF staff in charge of the wet lab to prepare a protocol for your chemical usage while at the MCF and receive training and approval.
+Once your request is approved please contact TAMU's Environmental Health and Safety (EHS: https://ehsd.tamu.edu/Pages/Home.aspx) for proper procedures for transporting it to the MCF.
 In addition, adhere to the following safety precautions: